vithuaung/mini-games/Sudoku/README.md

 **Commands:**

-- `B3 7` — place 7 in row B, column 3
+- `B3 7` puts 7 into row B, column 3
-- `C5 clear` — clear cell C5
+- `C5 clear` removes whatever is in C5
-- `hint` — reveals one correct number
+- `hint` fills in one empty cell for you
-- `check` — checks for rule violations (duplicate in row, column, or 3×3 box)
+- `check` scans for duplicates in any row, column, or 3x3 box
-- `quit` — exit the game
+- `quit` exits the game

-The game ends when the grid is completely and correctly filled.
+The game ends when all cells are filled correctly.

 ## Assumptions

-- Placing a number does not immediately validate it.
+- Placing a number does not validate it right away.
 Use `check` to find violations.
-This is intentional — it matches how Sudoku is normally played.
+This is on purpose, same as how real Sudoku works.
 - The puzzle targets 30 pre-filled cells.
-The generator may leave slightly more if removing a clue would create multiple solutions, but uniqueness is always guaranteed.
+Sometimes a few more stay in if removing them would break the unique solution guarantee.
-- `Press any key to play again...` is shown on win but restarting requires re-running the program.
+- `Press any key to play again...` shows on win but you need to re-run the program to actually restart.
-- Commands are case-insensitive.
+- Commands are not case-sensitive.